 For entities that receive more than two hundred thousand dollars (\$200,000) in CDBG-DR assistance and contractors awarded contracts over one hundred thousand dollars (\$100,000), there is a thirty percent (30%) goal for new hires, three percent (3%) goal for non-construction contracts and ten percent (10%) goal for construction contracts.
 PRDOH has established policy guidelines to ensure compliance with 24 C.F.R. part 135.
 It is required that an approved Section 3 plan be in place before the project is awarded and approved.
-The plan for construction or professional services on any contract activity.
+The plan for compliance with Section 3 must be submitted for approval prior to the start of construction or professional services on any contract activity.
 All documentation for Section 3 efforts should be provided to PRDOH and should include metrics to indicate efforts for new hiring or subcontracting.